nazmulidris/developerlife.com/_posts/2024-05-15-tokio-tracing-otel-rust.md

 - [Build with Naz video series on developerlife.com YouTube channel](#build-with-naz-video-series-on-developerlifecom-youtube-channel)

 <!-- /TOC -->

+## Introduction

+In this article, video, and repo learn how to use tokio tracing and OpenTelemetry (with Jaeger) in async Rust to instrument your code and collect telemetry data for observability.

 ## Why use observability in async Rust?
 <a id="markdown-why-use-observability-in-async-rust%3F" name="why-use-observability-in-async-rust%3F"></a>